-In our study both parks attempt to symbolize peace in a conceptual manner and with written words.
+Since the end of World War I, the peace park movement emerged and has begun to grow, a world movement with becoming transboundary parks being proposed and many personal, foundation, and governmental peace parks.
+In our study both parks that we examined in detail attempt to symbolize peace in a conceptual manner and utilize written words from famous and historical people.
 Both parks are located on sites of historical significance.
 Because of their somewhat remote locations, they can both suffer visitation problems.
-However their remote location also makes both parks unique and not as crowded as other parks.
+However their remote location also makes both parks unique and not as crowded as other parks in more urban settings.
+Many of these parks contain concepts, each expressing peace in a special and meaningful manner.

-Acknowledgements
+Acknowledgements: